nofelmahmood/Seam/README.md

 ### What it does not support

-CloudKit `Public Database` and here's the two reasons why, straight from the docs.
+CloudKit `Public Database` and here are the two reasons why, straight from the docs.

 1. [The disadvantage of using the default zone for storing records is that it does not have any special capabilities.
 You cannot save a group of records to iCloud atomically in the default zone.
 Similarly, you cannot use a CKFetchRecordChangesOperation object on records in the default zone.](https://developer.apple.com/library/prerelease/ios/documentation/CloudKit/Reference/CKRecordZone_class/index.html#//apple_ref/occ/clm/CKRecordZone/defaultRecordZone)